 Special thanks to Alisa Brownlee, Assistive Technology Specialist, The ALS Association, and John Costello, of the ALS Augmentative Communication Program at Boston Children’s Hospital for help providing the information in this chart.

 Please note that some ALS Association chapters provide assistance with voice banking services.
-Please contact your local chapter or email [email protected].
+Please contact your local care team or email [email protected].